Alito Moreno

-Rafael Alejandro Moreno Cárdenas (born 25 April 1975), often known as Alito, is a Mexican politician who has been the President of the Institutional Revolutionary Party (PRI) since 2019.
-He served as Governor of Campeche from 2015 to 2019.
+Rafael Alejandro Moreno Cárdenas (born 25 April 1975), often known by the hypocorism Alito, is a Mexican politician who has been the President of the Institutional Revolutionary Party (PRI) since 2019.
+He served as governor of Campeche from 2015 to 2019 and was elected to the Senate from the PRI's national list in 2024.

 Early life and education

 Moreno Cárdenas was born on 25 April 1975, in San Francisco de Campeche, Campeche.
-He received a Bachelor of Laws degree from the Institute of Superior Technological Studies René Descartes (ITES René Descartes).
-He also has a diploma on electoral law from the Autonomous University of Campeche.
+He received a Bachelor of Laws degree from the René Descartes Institute of Superior Technological Studies (ITES René Descartes).
+He also has a diploma on electoral law from the Autonomous University of Campeche (UACAM).

 Political career

 He has been an active member of the Institutional Revolutionary Party (PRI) since 1991.
-In 2002, he was elected as síndico of judicial affairs in the Municipio of Campeche.
-He served as a National List Deputy in both the LIX and LXII Legislatures of the Mexican Congress.
-Moreno Cárdenas served as a Senator during the LX and LXI Legislatures.
+In 2002, he was elected as síndico of judicial affairs in the municipality of Campeche.
+He served as a regional list deputy in both the 59th and 62nd sessions of Congress.
+Moreno Cárdenas served as a senator, representing the state of Campeche, during the 60th and 61st congressional sessions (2006–2012).

-Moreno Cárdenas was Governor of Campeche from September 2015 to July 2019.
+Moreno Cárdenas was governor of Campeche from September 2015 to July 2019.
 He resigned to run for president of the Institutional Revolutionary Party (PRI).

 Party leadership

 He served in the following positions within the PRI in Campeche: as state counselor, as a municipal councilor, as president of the Municipal Directive Committee (CDM) of the Popular Revolutionary Youth of the National Confederation of Popular Organizations (CNOP), and as president of the State Directive Committee of the Popular Revolutionary Youth of the CNOP.

-On the national level, he served as Organization Secretary of the National Executive Committee (CEN) of the Revolutionary Youth Front and National Coordinator of the Revolutionary Youth Front of PRI.
+On the national level, he served as organization secretary of the National Executive Committee (CEN) of the Revolutionary Youth Front and national coordinator of the Revolutionary Youth Front of PRI.

 In 2019, he was unanimously elected as president of the Permanent Conference of Political Parties of Latin America and the Caribbean (COPPPAL) for the 2019 to 2023 period.
 He was reelected for the 2022–2026 period in mid-2022.

 Business career

-During his term as Governor of Campeche (2015–2019), he acquired several local newspapers, including El Sur, Novedades, El Expreso de Campeche, and the digital news-site webcampeche.com.
-Local newspapers and magazines of Campeche and Veracruz have also pointed out he allegedly bought the TV channel Mayavisión using his brother, Gabriel Emigdio Moreno Cárdenas, as an intermediary.
+During his term as governor of Campeche (2015–2019), he acquired several local newspapers, including El Sur, Novedades, El Expreso de Campeche, and the digital news-site webcampeche.com.
+Local newspapers and magazines of Campeche and Veracruz have also alleged that he bought the Mayavisión TV channel using his brother, Gabriel Emigdio Moreno Cárdenas, as an intermediary.